JohnKendrick/PDielec/docs/_sources/software.rst.txt

 PReader
 =======

-preader is a 'helper' program which uses the underlying modules of PDielec to read output files and summarise the results of various MM/QM packages.
+preader is a 'helper' program that uses the underlying modules of PDielec to read output files and summarise the results of various MM/QM packages.
 The program can be used to perform some straightforward calculations.
-For instance projection of any remaining centre of mass motion of the crystal can be performed to make sure that there are three zero frequencies.
-Also the masses used in the calculation of the dynamical matrix can be altered.
+For instance, projection of any remaining centre-of-mass motion of the crystal can be performed to make sure that there are three zero frequencies.
+Also, the masses used in the calculation of the dynamical matrix can be altered.
 Unlike PDGui it is not necessary to have performed a full calculation of the dynamical matrix.
-In the majority of cases preader will read geometry optimisation runs.
+In the majority of cases, preader will read geometry optimisation runs.

 Command options
 ---------------